govuk-one-login/mobile-id-check-async/sts-mock/README.md

 # STS Mock

 ## Overview

+### STS Mock
 This stack manages the following resources needed for the STS mock API:
 * a REST API and a Lambda function for the `/token` endpoint
 * an S3 bucket for storing the private key and also storing and serving the public key (`/.well-known/jwks.json`)

+### Dequeue
+This provides functionality to retrieve events sent to the TxMA SQS.
+This can then be used to validate TxMA SQS events in the backend API test suite.

 ## Pre-requisites
-- AWS CLI
 - Node.js v20
 - npm
+- AWS CLI
+- AWS SAM
+- rain v1.15

 ## Quickstart
 ### Installing dependencies